vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/02_auto_scaling.md

 Take note that **Auto Scaling** will launch additional **EC2 instances** to the remaining **Availability Zone/s** in the event of an **Availability Zone outage** in the region.
 Hence, **the correct answer is the option that says: Deploy four EC2 instances with Auto Scaling in one Availability Zone and four in another availability zone in the same region behind an Amazon Elastic Load Balancer.**

-🔴 **The option that says: Deploy eight EC2 instances with Auto Scaling in one Availability Zone behind an Amazon Elastic Load Balancer is incorrect** because this architecture is **not highly available.** If that Availability Zone goes down, then your web application will be unreachable.
+<span style="color:red"><strong>🔴 The option that says: Deploy eight EC2 instances with Auto Scaling in one Availability Zone behind an Amazon Elastic Load Balancer is incorrect</strong></span> because this architecture is **not highly available.** If that Availability Zone goes down, then your web application will be unreachable.

-🔴 **The options that say: Deploy four EC2 instances with Auto Scaling in one region and four in another region behind an Amazon Elastic Load Balancer and Deploy two EC2 instances with Auto Scaling in four regions behind an Amazon Elastic Load Balancer are incorrect** because the **ELB is designed to only run in one region and not across multiple regions.**
+<span style="color:red"><strong>🔴 The options that say: Deploy four EC2 instances with Auto Scaling in one region and four in another region behind an Amazon Elastic Load Balancer and Deploy two EC2 instances with Auto Scaling in four regions behind an Amazon Elastic Load Balancer are incorrect</strong></span> because the **ELB is designed to only run in one region and not across multiple regions.

 🟢 **The default termination policy** is designed to help ensure that your **network architecture spans Availability Zones evenly.**
 With the **default termination policy**, the behavior of the **Auto Scaling group** is as follows: